jwnwilson/hexrepo/README.md

 # Python Monorepo

-This is my python monorepo that used hexagonal architecture to manage complexity, it also will automatically share library logic across projects and auto update projects when a library or shared infra as code is modified.
-The project also allows local debugging of library code while developing for convenience.
+This is my python monorepo that uses hexagonal architecture to manage complexity.

+Features include:

+- CLI commands to setup projects
+- CLI to create libraries and add them to project
+- Auto update projects when a library is updated
+- Auto update projects infra as code when shared infra as code if modified
+- Local debugging of library code while developing
+- Automatic deployment of libraries and projects

 ## Setup - AWS